 I bought my first motorcycle at the start of 2011.
 It was a lovely Suzuki GZ250 that was in wonderful pristine condition and bought it used for around $1,300.
-It was a steal.
+It was a steal, and even the motorcycle insurance rate was favorable back then.
 It was a great little bike that definitely got me riding and comfortable.
 I soon outgrew that bike and sold it for a profit.
 I’m now riding on a 2005 Suzuki SV650N.
 I LOVE this bike.
 So that’s my story.
 I’d still consider myself a beginner rider and I wanted to share some of the bikes that I was looking at before I made my decision.

 Benefits of a smaller bike ( Less than 500cc)